-While coming back from work via the busy train in Boston, I was alone for a few moments as I walked back through the dark night.
+While coming back from work one night on a busy train in Boston, I was alone for a few moments as I walked back through the dark night.
 There was no one around me.
-I called people, my friends, my family.. but somehow everyone was busy.
-I was looking to call someone.
-As I looked at myself and at the unease of being alone, I smiled.
-The friends and family weren’t what I was concerned about or wanting to know more about.
-I was running away from my emptiness.
+I called people – friends, family.
+But somehow everyone was busy.

 I may fear what I see, but I can’t fear myself.